tkurtbond/tkurtbond.github.io/posts/2010/08/06/brigand-crypt-part-1/index.rst

 .. slug: brigand-crypt-part-1
 .. date: 2010-08-06 23:00:00 UTC-05:00
 .. tags: gaming,rpg,labyrinth lord,actual-play,dld2
-.. category: gaming/actual-play/the-kids/brigand-crypt
+.. category: gaming/rpg/actual-play/the-kids/brigand-crypt
 .. link:
 .. description:
 .. type: text

-I had originally planned to start off the school year campaign for the
-A. kids_ with *B5 — Horror on the Hill*, by Douglas Niles, but since D.B. was in and M.A. and E.A. were not available, I started instead with `Prime Requisite Games`_ `DLD2 — Fabled Curse of the Brigand Crypt`_, by
+I had originally planned to start off the school year campaign for the A\. kids_ with *B5 — Horror on the Hill*, by Douglas Niles, but since D.B. was in and M.A. and E.A. were not available, I started instead with `Prime Requisite Games`_ `DLD2 — Fabled Curse of the Brigand Crypt`_, by R\.
+Lawrence Blake.
-R. Lawrence Blake.

 .. admonition:: Spoilers!